 A few days later, both groups were asked to remember the information they had been given.

-Individuals in Group 2, who were told that the man in this picture is a baker had a much higher recall rate than those who were told that this man is Mr Baker.
+Individuals in Group 2, who were told that the man in this picture is a baker, had a much higher recall rate than those who were told that this man is Mr. Baker.

-- Texture of flour
+- The texture of flour

-- Smell of freshly baked bread
+- The smell of freshly baked bread

-- Memory of visiting a bakery
+- The memory of visiting a bakery

-The Memory Palace Technique 🧠
+The Memory Palace Technique: Step-by-Step Guide 🧠

-The Memory Palace technique takes advantage of the fact that our brains remember visual, spatial, sensory and emotional information incredibly well.
+The Memory Palace technique takes advantage of the fact that our brains remember visual, spatial, sensory, and emotional information incredibly well.
 We’re going to use this to force our minds to remember any piece of information we want.
 The technique is as follows:

-Step One: Pick a Palace and Route 🏠
+1. Pick a Palace and Route 🏠

-Step Two: Turn Raw Information into Images Though Associations 🐱👤
+2. Turn Raw Information into Images Though Associations 🐱👤

 - James Baker